This article provides guidance to organisations wishing to onboard to the NHSmail Teams Phone System using the Calling Plans PSTN connectivity option.

 For more information on types of Calling Plans, please visit this Microsoft guidance.

 There are several purchase options for Microsoft Calling Plans, and these should be discussed with your licensing reseller.
 Organisations are responsible for the procurement, onboarding, and assignment of the licences to users via the NHSmail portal.
-For full details on the licencing required to use Calling Plans please see this article.
+For full details on the licensing required to use Calling Plans please see this article.

 The following considerations are important for all organisations wishing to onboard to the NHSmail Teams Phone System.
 Please review these and make any required internal plans to facilitate an easy transition to using and managing NHSmail Teams Phone System for your organisation.

 - Trial: Organisations should trial a small volume of users before proceeding with the migration of their mass user base.